-Air operated diaphragm pumps have earned a reputation in the industry as the low maintenance, easy-to-operate pump option–and rightfully so.
+Air-operated diaphragm pumps have earned a reputation in the industry as the low-maintenance, easy-to-operate pump option–and rightfully so.
 However, seasoned diaphragm pump operators know the importance of getting clean, dry air to their pumps in order to avoid a common challenge: freezing.
 Built-up ice can block your pump’s exhaust system, resulting in slowing or stopping production.
-This post will briefly explain how freezing happens as well as several steps All-Flo has taken to prevent freezing in our air operated diaphragm pumps.
+This post will briefly explain how freezing happens as well as several steps All-Pumps has taken to prevent freezing in our air-operated diaphragm pumps.

 Before you try to fix an icing problem, you should be reasonably sure that icing is the problem.
 You likely have an icing problem if the following conditions exist:

 - The pump has erratic pressure fluctuations

 - The air motor stops but will restart after the ice melts

 - This may take an extended period of time

 - The motor or muffler is heavily frosted